IBM/AutoMLPipeline.jl/docs/src/tutorial/preprocessing.md

 Among the input columns, `preg` has only 17 unique instances and it can be treated as a categorical variable.
 However, its description indicates that the feature refers to the number of times the patient is pregnant and can be considered numerical.
-With this dillema, we need to figure out which representation provides better performance to our classifier.
+With this dilemma, we need to figure out which representation provides better performance to our classifier.
 In order to test the two options, we can use the Feature Discriminator module to filter and transform the `preg` column to either numeric or categorical and choose the pipeline with the optimal performance.

 ### CatNumDiscriminator for Detecting Categorical Numeric Features
-*Transform numeric columns with small unique instances to catergories.*
+*Transform numeric columns with small unique instances to categories.*

 Let us use `CatNumDiscriminator` which expects one argument to indicate the maximum number of unique instances in order to consider a particular